Athens Combo Ticket Book Your Trip Athens Tourist Pass

 Apart from the high rocks of Meteora, Kalampaka, the town located right beneath is also worth a visit.

-In the case that you are going from Athens to Meteora on a day trip, however, that means that your time will be quite limited so you will have to choose wisely.
+If you are going from Athens to Meteora on a day trip, however, your time will be quite limited, so you will have to choose wisely.

 Here are our picks for the most interesting things to see and do in Meteora: